 Shengming Temple Introduction

 Shengming Temple primarily worships Guansheng Dijun.
-It was originally established in a private residence in the Jinshan District during the early Guangxu years.
-In 1936 (the 11th year of the Showa era), the statue of Guansheng Dijun was relocated to the Lunzai Hill in Jiufen.
-In 1948 (the 37th year of the Republic of China), the Quanzhong Hall was established at the original site, concurrently worshiping Fuyou Dijun, Siming Zhenjun, Huo Luo Lingguan, and Wumu Dijun, collectively known as the Five Beneficial Lords.
-It wasn't until 1950 (the 39th year of the Republic of China) that the temple was built at its current location, and the next year, Quanzhong Hall was moved to the new site.
+It was originally established in a private residence in the Jinshan District in the early years of the Guangxu era.
+In 1936 (Showa 11), the statue of Guansheng Dijun was moved to Lunziteng in Jiufen.
+In 1948 (the 37th year of the Republic of China), the Quanzhong Hall was established on the original site, simultaneously worshipping Fuyou Dijun, Siming Zhenjun, Huo Luo Lingguan, and Wumu Dijun, collectively known as the Five Sheng En Zhu Gong.
+It wasn't until 1950 (the 39th year of the Republic of China) that the temple was built at its current location, with Quanzhong Hall relocated to the new site the following year.
 In 1976 (the 65th year of the Republic of China), it was renamed Shengming Temple.
-Due to the temple's elevated location and the spacious platform in front of it, visitors can enjoy not only the beautiful architecture of the temple but also the natural scenery of the Ruifang coastal area.
-Shengming Temple serves as the center of various activities in Jiufen, and every year, the Mazu procession begins and ends at this temple.
+Due to its high elevation, the open area in front of the temple is very spacious, allowing visitors not only to appreciate the beauty of the temple but also to enjoy the natural scenery of the Ruibin coastal area.
+Shengming Temple serves as the center for various activities in Jiufen, and every year, the celebration of Mazu begins and ends at Shengming Temple.